+17. Beginning of Construction.

-17. BeginningofConstruction.Incorporation of labor and material within the foundation of the buildings.
+Incorporation of labor and material within the foundation of the buildings.

 - 18. Billboard.
-See Section 20.62.370 (B)(3). - 19.
+Any sign or sign structure not devoted to use of the property upon which it is located. - 19.
 Boarding or lodging house.
 A dwelling or part where meals and/or lodging are provided, for compensation, for persons not transients. - 20.
 Building.
 Any structure having a permanent foundation and a roof supported by columns, or by walls. - 21.
 Building Coverage.
 All of the area of any building site occupied by any main building or accessory buildings, which is calculated by adding the areas computed from the outside dimension of buildings. - 22.
 Building Supplies and Home Improvement Stores.
 A retail establishment selling primarily home improvement products and/or building supplies.
 Generally, stores are very large carrying various building and home improvement supplies, including lumber, building materials, paint, garden supplies, hardware, flooring, and plumbing materials.